isomerpages/nlb-biblioasia/_oct-2006/Menyelusuri Evolusi Aksara Melayu.md

   Jawi and Roman scripts.
 It also illustrates how the interactions of the Malay people with major civilisations had impacted the evolution of these scripts.
 ---
+#### Traces the evolution of Malay scripts, such as the Pallava, Kawi, Jawi and Roman scripts.
+It also illustrates how the interactions of the Malay people with major civilisations had impacted the evolution of these scripts.

+_Bahasa Melayu dikagumi bukan_

+_saja kerana beifungsi di merata
+bandar Nusantara tetapi kerana
+bahasa Melayu ditulis_